Display configuration

 Notes

 2. The application uses client-side web storage to retain settings across pages and sessions.
 It will not work if you are browsing in incognito/private mode, or if site data storage is disabled in your browser's privacy and security settings.
 Only basic configuration data is stored – no tracking information whatsoever.
-Clearing your browser history or clicking ‘Reset’ will remove all saved settings.
+Clearing your browser history or clicking ‘Reset’ removes all saved settings.

 3. Support for the Gothic alphabet is experimental.
-An appropriate font is required on your system; most modern systems and phones (as of 2025) seem to include one.
+An appropriate font is required on your system; as of 2025, most modern systems and phones seem to include one.
 We may add an option to select a specific typeface — Dr. Pfeffer’s fonts come to mind.